CONFLICT FLUENCY:

 Developing fluency empowers you to respond adaptively to the dynamic landscape of conflict— to access vital information, strengthen relationships, and create resilient cultures where conflict drives innovation and positive change.

-By joining the Conflict Fluency cohort, you enter a circle of peers who share an appetite for growth and a commitment to transforming their thinking around conflict.
-The caliber of conversation accelerates that change.
+By joining the Conflict Fluency cohort, you enter a circle of peers who share an appetite for growth and commitment to transforming their thinking around conflict.
+The caliber of the conversation accelerates that change.

 THE STRUCTURE - FOUR ELEMENTS